 It was from that moment on that Athena decided to bring up Erichthonius herself.

 Medusa was a woman unfairly persecuted and punished for the crimes of men.
 A beautiful woman, Medusa was vain enough to claim her looks rivaled Athena’s – which did her no favors with the goddess.

 But vanity or not, Medusa was not wrong about her beauty.
 It was so much so that she caught the attention of Poseidon who pursued her, despite her unwillingness to lie with the god.

-Eventually he literally chased her until he caught her at Athena’s temple, where she had fled from the god.
+Eventually, he literally chased her until he caught her at Athena’s temple, where she had fled from the god.
 Poseidon heartlessly violated Medusa, right there on the altar – which for some reason Athena decided was somehow Medusa’s own fault.

-The Greek gods were vain, petty, and sometimes flat out wrong – and this was one of those times.
+The Greek gods were vain, petty, and sometimes flat-out wrong – and this was one of those times.

-Rather than punish Poseidon, the one who was truly deserving of her wrath, Athena turned her anger to Medusa, turning the beautiful woman into a gorgon, with a head of snakes that would turn any man who looked at her to stone.
+Rather than punishing Poseidon, the one who was truly deserving of her wrath, Athena turned her anger to Medusa, turning the beautiful woman into a gorgon, with a head of snakes that would turn any man who looked at her to stone.

 Perseus turned to the Gods for help.
-Hermes gave him sandals to fly to where she had hidden away, and Hades a hood to remain invisible.
-But it was Athena who granted him the best of gifts – a seemingly plain satchel, a scythe-like blade, forged from Adamantium and curved to cut through anything and a dazzling shield named Aegis.
+Hermes gave him sandals to fly to where she had hidden away and Hades a hood to remain invisible.
+But it was Athena who granted him the best of gifts – a seemingly plain satchel, a scythe-like blade, forged from Adamantium and curved to cut through anything, and a dazzling shield named Aegis.

 Perseus defeated the victimized Medusa, capturing her own reflection in his shield and turning her to stone, before slicing off her head and taking it with him as a reward.